Pixilate/SMPatches-DL/README.md

 >Your patches don't work, what gives ?

 Make sure game patching is enabled and that you're on Luma 7.x  as I've dropped code.bin  support
+>What does this download ?

+It downloads IPS patches for the corresponding game and creates needed directories for them

+>What do these patches include ?

+No Outlines, QR Genning, and Unlimited Scans.

 # Credits

  * MatMaf as it has been based on his updater